Weymuth/zumo/ZUMO_S83_HANDOFF.md

 **S82b SECOND PUSH (six files, the S82 batch already landed as `fb70426`):**
 `lessons/Lesson_06.html` (v04.12.3) · `lessons/Lesson_07.html` (v04.8.3) · `ZUMO_SUPER_BIBLE.md`
 (v8.68.1) · `book_gates.py` (v1.13) · `LIVE_ZUMO_TEXTBOOK.md` · `ZUMO_S83_HANDOFF.md`.

+**⚠️ ONE DELETION RIDES THIS PUSH — `ZUMO_S82_HANDOFF.md`.
+A zip cannot delete (§12.2).**
+DJ works in **GitHub Desktop** (`PUSH_WORKFLOW.md`), not the git CLI, so **do not hand him `git rm`** — S82 did, and it was wrong for his workflow.
+In GitHub Desktop a deleted file appears in the **Changes** list as its own entry with its own **checkbox**; if that box is not ticked, the deletion stays out of the commit while every other change goes up.
+That is what happened at `fb70426`: DJ had already deleted the file locally (screenshot-confirmed) and a fresh clone of that tip still carried it.

+**THE RULE THIS ADDS: VERIFY A DELETION EXACTLY LIKE A VERSION — clone fresh and list the root.
+Never trust the local working tree, and never trust that a deletion rode along with a file-overwrite batch.**
+A deletion is the one change a zip delivery structurally cannot carry, which makes it the one change with no artifact backing it up.

+After this push the root should carry exactly ONE session handoff (`ZUMO_S83_HANDOFF.md`).
+Note `ZUMO_LEARNMODE_L04_HANDOFF.md` also matches "HANDOFF" but is a §19 learner-mode record, **not** a session handoff — leave it alone.

 **After pushing:** fresh `git clone --depth 1` into a NEW directory, allow ~20–30 s for propagation, grep a version out of it, and run `book_gates.py` (26/26) against the clone.